This (updated) guide lists all of the best puppy foods this year.

 Top 5 ingredients: 1.
 Potatoes, 2.
 Duck Meal, 3.
 Duck, 4.
 Potato Protein, 5.
 Canola Oil

 One of the biggest signs of quality for dog foods is if they use a single-source protein.
-Thankfully, this formula by Natural balance uses only Duck as its single protein source.
+Thankfully, this formula by Natural balance uses duck as its single protein source.
 With this grain-free formula, your pup would get fewer carbs and as much protein as possible.
 With added Omega-3, this puppy food helps dogs attain a shiny and smooth coat.

 Here’s good news: